twilio-labs/plugin-rtc/README.md

   -p, --profile=profile            Shorthand identifier for your profile.
-  --app-directory=app-directory    Name of app directory to use --authentication=(passcode)      (required) Type of authentication to use --override                       (optional) Override an existing App deployment
+  --app-directory=app-directory    Name of app directory to use --authentication=(passcode)      (required) Type of authentication to use --override                       Override an existing App deployment

 DESCRIPTION
-  Deploy a Programmable Video app

   This command publishes two components as a Twilio Function: an application token server and an optional React application.